 2. Due to the statue’s mountaintop position, it’s prone to lightning strikes and gets hit around three to six times a year.
 Prior to the FIFA World Cup in 2014, lightning struck and broke one of the statue’s thumbs.

-3. The original design of the statue was different to what we see today.
+3. The original design of the statue was different from what we see today.
 It was intended for Christ to be holding a globe in one hand and a cross in the other, rather than two open arms.

 4. Christ the Redeemer was not actually built in Brazil.
 It was first made in France by French sculptor Paul Landowski who created the statue in clay pieces.
 These were then shipped to Brazil to be remade with reinforced concrete by Brazilian engineer Heitor da Silva Costa and French engineer Albert Caquot.